Kyle Gourlay

-Kyle Gourlay (born 24 September 1998) is a Scottish professional footballer who plays as a goalkeeper.
+Kyle Gourlay (born 24 September 1998) is a Scottish professional footballer who plays as a goalkeeper for Kelty Hearts.

 He started his career at Dundee and had loan spells at Clyde, Airdrieonians and Elgin City before signing for Hamilton Academical in summer 2019 after being released by Dundee.
-Gourlay signed a two-year deal at Cove Rangers in June 2021, and then played a season with Kelty Hearts.
+Gourlay signed a two-year deal at Cove Rangers in June 2021, and then joined Kelty Hearts.

 Career

 Dundee

 Born in Dundee, Gourlay spent his early career with Dundee, signing his first contract with the club in summer 2014.
 Gourlay appeared for the Dundee under-20 side in a 2–1 defeat against Cove Rangers in the Scottish Challenge Cup.
 In March 2017, he joined Scottish League Two club Clyde on a development loan until the end of the season.
 He made his senior debut on 1 April in a 1–0 defeat away to Cowdenbeath.
 He appeared in 6 league matches for Clyde, and signed a new contract with Dundee in May 2017.

 On 19 October 2017, he joined Scottish League One club Airdrieonians on an emergency loan until January 2018.
 He made his debut for Airdrieonians on 28 October 2017 in a 2–2 draw at home to Albion Rovers and made a further two appearances for them.
 In January 2018, Gourlay returned to Clyde on loan for the remainder of the season.
 He played three times for Clyde and signed a one-year contract extension in May 2018.

 In summer 2018, Gourlay joined Scottish League Two side Elgin City on loan until January 2019.
 He made his debut against Ross County in the Scottish League Cup in July 2018, before making his league debut the following month.
 In January 2019, his loan was extended until the end of the season, having already played 20 times for Elgin City.
 He made a total of 38 appearances.
 He was released by Dundee at the end of the 2018–19 season.